A74(M) and M74 motorways

 The A74(M) and M74 form a major motorway in Scotland, connecting it to England.
 The routes connect the M8 motorway in central Glasgow to the Scottish-English border at Gretna.
-In conjunction with their southward continuation, the M6 motorway, they form one of the three major cross-border routes between Scotland and England.
 They are part of the unsigned international E-road network E05.
 Although the entire route is colloquially referred to as the M74, for more than half its length, south of Abington, the road is officially the A74(M); see naming confusion below.

 Route

 From its junction with the M8 just south of the Kingston Bridge, the newest section passes through the Glasgow districts of Govanhill, Polmadie, Oatlands and parts of the nearby towns of Rutherglen and Cambuslang, on an elevated embankment, with junctions at Kingston, Polmadie Road, Eastfield and Tollcross before connecting to the much older section of the M74.
 It then runs in a roughly south-easterly direction past the Clyde Valley towns of Uddingston, Bothwell, Hamilton and Motherwell, meeting the A725 road at junction 5 (Raith Interchange), before meeting the cross-country A71 at Larkhall.
 It passes west of Lanark and beyond Abington, where it changes into the A74(M).
 The road then bypasses Moffat and Lockerbie.
 The road then shortly enters England before becoming the M6 near Longtown.

 From junction 4 southwards it is part of the E05 Euroroute from Greenock to Algeciras.
 North from junction 4, the E05 takes a short stretch of the M73 connecting to the M8 and then proceeds westwards through Glasgow to Greenock.